Adeithe/Express4J/README.md

 All examples of how to get started with Express4J are available at [/src/test/java](https://github.com/Adeithe/Express4J/tree/master/src/test/java)

 ## Documentation
-Documentation is not available at this time.
+Documentation for TwitchTMI is available at [adeithe.github.io/Express4J](http://adeithe.github.io/Express4J)

 ## Using Express4J in your project
 `@VERSION@` = The release version of Express4J to use or `-SNAPSHOT` to use the dev version